arjankruithof/adventofcode/readme.md

 # Advent of Code 2020

-Run app with `http-server` in your terminal. (`npm install --global http-server`)
+Run app with `node day-01.js` in your terminal.

-Solutions are shown in the console.

-All stuff is done in Vanilla JS by Arjan Kruithof.